 Parking: Be sure to park your vehicle in the designated parking lot on Creekside Place, a short walking distance from the end of Jameson Road.
 There is lots of room to park on the logging road, but a beautiful hike is not worth a towed vehicle.

 The Trail: Once at the trailhead, walk down the well-maintained logging road amongst the tall firs.
 At the first fork, avoid going uphill and keep right until you see the first blue Ammonite Falls trail marker post.
 Be sure to follow the directions on these posts as well as the orange flags in the trees throughout your hike.
+The trail itself is nearly 5 km round-trip and usually takes about 1-1.5 hours out-and-back.
+Good, sturdy shoes are highly recommended.
+The trail does get quite saturated on rainy days, so opt for waterproof footwear if you can.

 Trail Continued: Follow the trail downhill from here for another half an hour or so.
 As you near the falls, keep the sounds of Benson Creek to your left.